 If you’re a renter, there are many things your landlord is responsible for.
-Say a fire your building—your landlord’s insurance coverage will pay to repair the structure.
+Say there's a fire in your building: Your landlord’s insurance coverage will pay to repair the structure.
 But you are responsible for your belongings inside the building.
 A renters insurance policy can replace property that’s damaged—or stolen, for that matter—within the limits of your specific policy.
 And if your apartment or rental home gets so damaged that you need to vacate and your loss is covered, some renters insurance policies will even pay your temporary living expenses so you don’t end up couch surfing.

 Property damage coverage limits